Resources Centre

 This whitepaper examines Industrial IoT encompasses solutions that employed by multiple industries to understand and improve their economic value by connecting machines, materials, people, processes, products, and services to improve visibility and understanding, increase quality and efficiency and create greater value for their respective customers.

-Wi-Fi Sensing Deployment Guidelines
+Wi-Fi Sensing Deployment Guidelines, 2024 Edition

 WBA’s Wi-Fi Sensing Program has launched an expanded version of its previously-released Wi-Fi Sensing Whitepaper and Wi-Fi Sensing Test Methodology which provides an overview of Wi-Fi Sensing technology, classifying use cases and requirements and identifying the gaps in Wi-Fi standards.